 – Toiletries: I’m just going to bring the basics in case I feel the need to freshen up, like face wipes and a toothbrush, but I’m definitely skipping the shampoo / conditioner / etc.

 I am bringing extra hair ties, and a hair band / turban to keep the hair out of my face, as well as several tubes of different flavored lip balms, because Burt’s Bees gives me a little extra pep in my step, but I have a more soothing lavender and shea butter one that I might prefer at the time.
 My lips get really dry during pregnancy and labor, and when my lips are dry I get really irritated (I blame the hormones), so I like to keep a few on hand.

-What to pack for your significant other:
+What to pack for your significant other to the birthing center:

 – Comfy clothes: my husband is bringing a pair of basketball gym shorts, sweatpants (only because it’s gotten pretty cold at night the last week), a tee shirt, and a zip up hoodie.
 Realistically, he’ll be wearing the shorts and tee on the way to the Birth Center, so really the only things in my bag for him will be sweatpants and a hoodie.